knpuniversity/oo/knpu/episode4/exception-classes.md

 those cases, I want to let the exception be thrown like normal so we can see it while we're developing.

-So here's the question: how can we catch PDOException objects, but not *any* other Exception objects?
+So here's the question: how can we catch PDOException objects, but not *any* others?
 By changing the catch to `\PDOException`.

 I'll also change the message to "database exception".

 Refresh!
 Cool: it still catches that exception.
 But check this out: go back into `PDOShipStorage` and - before the query - throw a different exception: there's one called `InvalidArgumentException`.
-There's nothing special about this exception class:
+There's nothing special about this class:
-PHP has several built-in exceptions, and you can just whatever one feels right for your scenario.
+PHP has several built-in exceptions, and you can use whatever one feels right for your scenario.

 But, it should *not* be caught by our try-catch.
 Try it out.